We've Won Over £90 Million For Our Clients

 Start My Claim Online

-We've been featured in:
+We've been featured In:

-NHS Accident At Work Claims Guide
+NHS Workplace Accident Claims

 In this guide, we look at the steps you can take to claim for an injury at work if you work for the NHS.
-We consider the claims process, how you can get legal help from our No Win No Fee solicitors, and we also look at NHS staff compensation payouts.
+We consider the claims process, how you can get legal help from our No Win No Fee accident at work solicitors, and we also look at NHS staff compensation payouts.

 Here at Legal Expert, we have many years of experience in the personal injury sector and we have helped many people to make claims for compensation.
 All you need to do is give us a call on 0800 073 8804 to find out more.